Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Tree to boolean](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeToBoolean.png "[Tree to boolean]")

-This extension is used to map a tree attribute to a boolean attribute.
+This extension is used to map a tree node attribute to a boolean attribute.
 If the value in the tree node attribute equals 0, the false value is mapped to the boolean attribute.
 If the value in the tree node attribute equals 1, the true value is mapped to the boolean attribute.

 [comment]: <> (Stimmt das?)